holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 ---
 layout: post
-title: "Thermo- and Mechanical Property Prediction of Amorphous Cellulose Triacetate Plastics"
+title: "Thermo- and Mechanical Property Prediction of Amorphous Cellulose Triacetate Plastic"
 ---

 I’m a postdoc specializing in MD simulations of glycomaterials.
 This post outlines how I simulated a cellulose triacetate 100-mer in vacuum to explore amorphous collapse behavior, restrained puckering, and stress–strain analysis.